hcin720-fall15/IA2/Readme.md

 communicating between your Photon and your web browser via the USB port.

+##What does it do?
+The key problem here is how to connect your computer's local resources (i.e., the serial port) to the web browser.
+Because of security concerns, the web browser isn't generally allowed to access hardware directly.
+We can use node from the command line to get to the serial port using the `serialport` module, but it would be nice to use the graphical capabilities of the browser to do cool stuff like visualizations.

+There are two parts to the code in this repository.
+One is a web server that runs with node.
+It talks to the serial port and gets data from your Photon, Arduino, or whatever else is connected.
+It then sends this data over a _websocket_[^1] to the other part, which is a web page loaded in the browser via that web server.
+In this way, the serial port is opened up to the browser, but in a controlled, more-secure manner.

+##How to install it?
 Check out this repository, change into the directory, then run `npm install` to get the necessary items.